67 Million years ago

 Opening of the Dueling Dinosaurs Exhibit & SECU DinoLab // 2024

 After much planning and anticipation, the Museum will officially open the Dueling Dinosaurs exhibit including the SECU DinoLab in 2024.
 The fossils will be prepared on public display for the next five years.

 Say hello to our newest old friends.

-Buried side by side during the Late Cretaceous on a subtropical coastal plain in what is now Montana, the Dueling Dinosaurs are among the most complete skeletons ever discovered of the two most iconic dinosaurs — Triceratops and Tyrannosaurus rex — including what is thought to be the only 100% complete skeleton of a T. rex known anywhere in the world.
+Buried side by side during the Late Cretaceous on a subtropical coastal plain in what is now Montana, the Dueling Dinosaurs are among the most complete skeletons ever discovered of two iconic dinosaurs — Triceratops and a tyrannosaur — including the only 100% complete tyrannosaur skeleton yet discovered in North America.

 The Dueling Dinosaurs have taken up permanent residence at the North Carolina Museum of Natural Sciences and you can be there for every amazing discovery as their prehistoric secrets are unearthed and broadcast to the world.

 We’re digging in to answer big questions.

 This remarkable find will give scientists at the North Carolina Museum of Natural Sciences the chance to answer questions that have long puzzled paleontologists.